jharlow/dotfiles/README.md

 To enable this to work, sign in to the 1Password app, and then go to `Settings` -> `Developer`.
 Check "Use the SSH agent" and "Integrate with the 1Password CLI".
 You should then be able to run `op whoami` to verify that the integration is working.

+If you haven't set up SSH signing and secret access through 1Password before, check that `zsh/.secrets.zsh` points to valid secrets and that you have [set up SSH signing](https://developer.1password.com/docs/ssh/git-commit-signing/#step-1-configure-git-commit-signing-with-ssh).

 ### Push configuration changes

 Once apps are installed, the `make` command should be available in the terminal.
 Before running it, make sure you pull in the linked git submodules: